 What are the benefits of investment property refinancing?

-Refinancing real estate can be a smart choice even though you’ll have to pay closing costs and fees.
-If you own an investment property, there are three main benefits to refinancing:
+Refinancing investment real estate can be a smart choice even though you’ll have to pay closing costs and fees.
+If you own an investment property, there are three main benefits to an investment property refinance:

 - You can lower your monthly mortgage payment: When you refinance, you can qualify for a lower interest rate.
 You can opt for a longer loan term to reduce your monthly payment.
 And, you can choose between a fixed rate mortgage and an adjustable-rate mortgage.

-- You can increase your rental income: With a lower interest rate and lower monthly mortgage payment, you’ll increase your profits on your real estate rentals.
+- You can increase your rental income: With a lower interest rate and a lower monthly mortgage payment, you can increase your profits on your real estate rentals.